In praise of mothers who adopt special needs children

 “Beau has been a blessing to our family.
 I have watched as each member of our family has changed and grown into better people because of Beau.
 I see my family learning and loving in ways that I previously thought were not possible.
 Like all moms, I wonder if I am good enough.
 I pray every day that Beau knows I want nothing but the best for him.
 I also pray every day thanking God for this blessing in my life.
 My final prayer is that some day when we are in heaven together and Beau can use his words, he will tell me that he loves me.
 In that moment, he will say, ‘Mom, thank you for trying.’
 I look forward to that day more than words can express.”

-My friend, Jeffrey R. Holland was spot on when he testified, “I bear witness of that day when loved ones whom we knew, to have disabilities in mortality, will stand before us glorified and grand; breathtakingly perfect in body and mind.
+My friend Jeffrey R. Holland was spot on when he testified, “I bear witness of that day when loved ones whom we knew, to have disabilities in mortality, will stand before us glorified and grand; breathtakingly perfect in body and mind.
 What a thrilling moment that will be.”
-Happy Mother’s Day.